HariSekhon/Knowledge-Base/travel.md

 You will then need to Careem around the city to get your Emirates ID and then your Drivers License which will require local bank or cash payment.

+The weather is so hot even by May some people use sun umbrellas - so hot that it broke my car phone holder.
+Rich people usually leave Dubai and go to Europe for the summer.
+Copying them was how a lot of the European countries on this list were covered!

 #### Banking